qooxdoo/qooxdoo/tool/cli/templates/skeleton/server/readme.tmpl.txt

 Skeleton Usage
 ==============

-After running generate.py you can invoke the generated script like this:
+After running qx compile you can invoke the generated script like this:

 # Node.js
-$ node source/script/<custom>.js
+$ node source/script/${name}.js

   or

 # Rhino
-$ cd source/script && java -cp <path_to_rhino>/js.jar org.mozilla.javascript.tools.shell.Main <custom>.js
+$ cd source/script && java -cp <path_to_rhino>/js.jar org.mozilla.javascript.tools.shell.Main ${name}.js

 This of course requires the presence of a Node or Rhino installation on your system.
 The build version of the application is analogously written to build/script.

-# The following is only required during execution of 'create-application.py'
-short:: for non-browser run times like Rhino, node.js copy_file:: component/standalone/server/script/qx-oo.min.js     script/qx-oo-6.0.0-alpha.min.js
-copy_file:: tool/data/generator/needs_generation_server.js  source/script/custom.js